jaypricer/resources-intro-swiftui-wwdc20-10119/README.md

 `SandwichStore.swift`
 This is the starting root store model file that will allow editing of the sandwich test data.
 It is provided in the initial state that was added to the project and will need to be edited as shown in the coding demo.

+`Sandwich Editing.swift`
+These are the editing functions that were added from the snippets library.

 Note that the resources for the final Localization portion of the demonstration are not provided, wasn't sure what exactly they contained.

 ## Usage